You Earned a Ticket!

 Schools need effective and well-prepared teachers, especially in areas where there are high concentrations of students with high needs.

-• Push approaches directly assign teachers to schools.
-Teachers don't love being told where they have to work, and push policies often require working with teachers unions to ensure that collective bargaining agreements clearly provide the district with sufficient discretion to make assignments.
+• Push approaches directly assign teachers to schools and classes.
+Teachers don't love being told where they have to work.
+Push policies often require collective bargaining agreements that provide the district with sufficient discretion to make assignments.

-• Pull approaches use incentives to attract teachers to choose less-attractive assignments.
+• Pull approaches give teachers more control over which school they work in and the classes they are assigned to teach.
+In this model, some districts use incentives to attract teachers to choose more-challenging assignments.
 Such incentives include promises about working conditions, recruitment of a strong school leader, arrangements to move teachers as a group, reduced or flexible work assignments, and (sometimes) increased compensation.
 Pay matters; school districts use pay incentives to attract teachers to apply for open positions.

 How do teachers switch schools?